 The miracle of liquefaction and ebullition of her blood has also taken place.
 The cult which had been paid to her as Blessed from the time of her death was approved in 1624; and in 1881 Pope Leo XIII canonized her.

 The Roman Martyrology reads: “At Montefalco in Umbria, Saint Clare, a nun of the Order of Hermits of Saint Augustine, virgin.
 In her flesh were renewed the mysteries of the Lord's passion, which the faithful honor with great devotion.
 Pope Leo XIII solemnly inscribed her in the list of the holy virgins.”

-Image: Saint Clare of Montefalco.
+Image: Crop of Saint Clare of Montefalco.
 Fresco on a pillar in the nave of Santa Maria Incoronata in Milan, Italy (4)

 Research by Ed Masters, REGINA Staff